klausweiss/dotfiles/nvim/pack/default/start/nvim-tree/README.md

 nvim-tree exposes a public API.
 This is non breaking, with additions made as necessary.
 See [:help nvim-tree-api](doc/nvim-tree-lua.txt)

-See wiki [Recipes](https://github.com/nvim-tree/nvim-tree.lua/wiki/Recipes) and [Tips](https://github.com/nvim-tree/nvim-tree.lua/wiki/Tips) for ideas and insipration.
+See wiki [Recipes](https://github.com/nvim-tree/nvim-tree.lua/wiki/Recipes) and [Tips](https://github.com/nvim-tree/nvim-tree.lua/wiki/Tips) for ideas and inspiration.

-Please raise a [feature request](https://github.com/nvim-tree/nvim-tree.lua/issues/new?assignees=&labels=feature+request&template=feature_request.md&title=) if the API is insufficent for your needs.
+Please raise a [feature request](https://github.com/nvim-tree/nvim-tree.lua/issues/new?assignees=&labels=feature+request&template=feature_request.md&title=) if the API is insufficient for your needs.
 [Contributions](#Contributing) are always welcome.

 You may also subscribe to events that nvim-tree will dispatch in a variety of situations, see [:help nvim-tree-events](doc/nvim-tree-lua.txt)